 Now, the saliva in your mouth works to replenish protective minerals for your teeth, but if you eat sugary foods with enough frequency, your saliva is fighting a losing battle, and the dissolving effects of those bacterial acids can wear away at your pearly whites, causing tooth decay and cavities.

-, showing that the consumption of sugary drinks has a direct correlation to cavities, and sticky snacks like candy can linger in the mouth, gradually releasing a steady source of sugar for bacteria to feed on, and giving that bacteria more time to release harmful acids that will damage your teeth.
+Research bears this out, showing that the consumption of sugary drinks has a direct correlation to cavities, and sticky snacks like candy can linger in the mouth, gradually releasing a steady source of sugar for bacteria to feed on, and giving that bacteria more time to release harmful acids that will damage your teeth.

 And it’s not just the sugar content that can harm your smile.
 The hard ice from treats like popsicles can wear at your enamel, and starchy foods like potato chips, tortillas, and crackers tend to linger in your mouth, eventually causing cavities.